jack-semder/Jack/README.md

 ## Hi!
 I'm Jack.

-I'm an emerging python devleloper with a passion for statistics, machine learning, and big data.
+I'm an emerging python developer with a passion for statistics, machine learning, and big data.
 I'm currently working as an IT administrator, in which I maintain software and automate tasks within my organization.

 My interests other than software development include roadtripping/traveling, hiking, golf, and most other sports.
 I've been drawn to sports statistics from a young age, and hope to take my career down that road.